BRAIN-Lab-AI/UDAN-CLIP/README.md

 ```

 ## Acknowledgements
-We thank the King Fahd University of Petroleum and Minerals for supporting this research.
+We thank the King Fahd University of Petroleum and Minerals and SDAIA-KFUPM JRC for Artificial Intelligence for supporting this research.
 We also acknowledge the developers of CLIP and the diffusion models that inspired this work.

 ## Contact
 For questions or collaborations, please contact: